tonytask/Maple-Idle/README.md

 Press 1 to use "Power Strike"

-Items that you loot appear on the top right

-Press on the left 75% to equip the item

-Press on the right 25% to destroy the item
+Press on Item in Inventory to Equip It

+Hover over an Item in the Inventory and Press D to Destroy It